-New and modern in all it’s appointments.
+New and modern in all its appointments.

 The hotel was the miner’s hotel.
-Aunt Kittie, as the miners called her, was a favorite of the men.
-She often took care of a down and out miner with a free room and/or meal.
-She was sympathetic to the miner’ union movement and the hotel soon became very popular for their social events.
+Aunt Kittie, as they called her, was a favorite of the men.
+She often took care of a down and out miner with a free room or meal.
+She was sympathetic to the miner’s union movement, and the hotel soon became very popular for their social events.

-Her hotel came about as near being a real home for the lonesome and homeless as possible and everything was done for the comfort and pleasure of “her boys.”
-During her residence in Ouray she had been a regular “mother” to hundreds and no one could possibly be missed more than she."
+Her hotel came about to be a real home for the lonesome, the homeless, and everything was done for the comfort and pleasure of “her boys".
+During her residence in Ouray she had been a regular “mother” to hundreds and no one could be missed more than she."

 The original Bon Ton building subsequently became a Chinese laundry as well as other businesses before being removed.
 The site is now the patio area of the hotel.